 Man’s Search For Meaning by Victor Frankl (Amazon).
 Frankl’s experience and writing is truly one of a kind.
 He was a holocaust survivor and formulates a thesis of why some people could survive the concentration camp and some people were psychologically and physically broken.
 Out of these experience Frankl also created Logotherapy.

-The Power Broker by Robert Caro (Amazon).
+The Power Broker: Robert Moses and the Fall of New York by Robert Caro (Amazon).
 This is one of the greatest books of the 20th century.
 It chronicles the life of Robert Moses, the legendary New York City builder.
 Moses evolved from a park builder to a political titan.
 He was the greatest builder America has ever known.
 This book is a must-read for any serious reader.

 Long Walk to Freedom by Nelson Mandela (Amazon).
 Nelson Mandela is a legendary politician.
 He led South Africa out of apartheid and was the country’s first black president.
 This is one of the most inspiring biographies I have ever read.
 It also illustrates some of the lesser known tactics Mandela needed to use to gain political power.